Shercosta/go-next-product-app/README.md

 # 🛍️ Product Management App

-This repository contains a full-stack **Product Management** application with:
+This repository contains a full-stack **Product Management** application built with:

 - 🟨 A **Node.js (Express)** backend
 - 🟦 A **Go (Gin)** backend